rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ```

 ## Carbon
-As per this [issue](https://github.com/carbon-language/carbon-lang/issues/1761) it seems providing TCE is of interest even if the implementation is difficult
+As per this [issue](https://github.com/carbon-language/carbon-lang/issues/1761) it seems providing TCE is of interest even if the implementation is difficult.

 ## .Net